Corruption of Haustfyr Chapter 2: Madam's Homestead

 Allura steps back, voice low and sharp.
 “Hold the middle!”
 She thrusts out her hand and a ripple of sound bursts from her palm, sending shards of magic raining from the sky.
 The echo lingers in the fog like a warning bell.

-You feel the energy rising through the stone beneath you.
+I feel the energy rising through the stone beneath you.
 It surges in rhythm with your heartbeat.
 The corruption has touched this place.
-You channel it into focus, drawing up the Flamespit Totem.
+I channel it into focus, drawing up the Flamespit Totem.
 Whips of flame burst from the cracks in the bridge, striking the nearest attacker.
-He screams, snarling, before Wint knocks him unconscious with the flat of his axe.
+He screams, snarling, before Wint knocks him unconscious with an opportune stomp.

 The leader of this small group appears from the fog, a broad-shouldered man with a face cut by scars and an iron club in his hand.
 “You picked the wrong road,” he growls.